COMPUTING AND TELECOMMUNICATIONS

 Departments, offices and individuals should review these reports each month.

 When a review of the invoices and reports reveals an incorrect billing, send a request for adjustment and a copy of the incorrect billing to the Administrative and Financial Services (AFS) section of ITS.

-The current schedule of computing prices is available from the ITS Phone Desk, IT Building Room 2088, or from the Administrative and Financial Services section of ITS.
+The current schedule of computing prices is available from the ITS Phone Desk, CUE Room 302, or from the Administrative and Financial Services section of ITS.

 EXPLANATION OF IT COMPUTING INVOICE AND USAGE REPORTS

 The following numbered paragraphs refer to numbered sections on the invoice and report samples in the PDF version of 85.34.2-3.
 Unnumbered sections are considered self-explanatory.